fredflys/algorithms/leetcode_notes.md

 4 5 6 7 0 1 2 3 Incremental, incremental, opposite of mountain sequence.

-Binary search is used to get the middle line.
+Binary search to to get the middle line

 ```python
 class Solution: